 - Using a solution of baking soda, vinegar, and hot water – For more stubborn clogs, a combination of baking soda, vinegar, and hot water may do the trick.
 Because vinegar is an acid and baking soda is a base, mixing the two will cause a chemical reaction that will create pressure and possibly dislodge the clog.
-For this method, pour ½ cup of baking soda down the drain, followed by ½ cup of white vinegar and, then, plenty of hot water.
+For this method, pour a half-cup of baking soda down the drain, followed by a half-cup of white vinegar and, then, plenty of hot water.

 If none of these methods work, it may be time to call a plumbing expert for help.
 Experienced plumbers can provide professional drain cleaning services, removing any stubborn clogs without damaging your plumbing system.
 They can also determine if your drain problems are being caused by something more problematic, like damaged pipes or sewer line clogs.

-Drain Cleaning Services in Akron & Cleveland, OH
+Schedule 24/7 Drain Cleaning Services in Akron & Cleveland

 For affordable, effective drain cleaning services in and around the Akron and Cleveland areas, look no further than our team of expert plumbers at Blind & Sons.
 With over 80 years of plumbing experience, we have the skills and expertise you can rely on for all of your plumbing, drain, and sewer needs.